0xC4aE1e5/sadmin/README.md

 ## Uploading a website

-Upload your website as a ZIP file.
+Upload your website as a ZIP file in the admin page.
 Make sure that your files are in the root, not in a folder.

 And make sure that you don't have a folder called `sadmin`, that will break `sadmin`.